 Go ahead, make all the confused disgruntled faces you want.
 It won’t change that the above statement represents my opinion on Dave/Karkat in all 100% honesty.

 I guess I should make something clear.
 I still don’t like the way that ship was handled in A6A6I5.
 That doesn’t mean it ever was a bad ship in itself!!!
 I just proclaimed it to be a bad ship because I never got to see it presented well (or really, presented at all aside from a few pictures and vague descriptions).
 The epilogues present that pairing beautifully and I love it.
 It actually feels REAL and MEANINGFUL, not just as a friendship but as an actual romance that has a bearing on both sides’ story progression!
 I’d almost go so far as to say it’s just as good as John and Roxy’s dynamic earlier in Act 6 Act 6.
 The one ship it can’t compare to is John x Terezi, which is by far the best ship in Homestuck.
+(2021 EDIT: OK, I’m not actually sure John and Terezi’s dynamic is better than John and Roxy’s.
+The former just got a lot more actual shippy conversations in the epilogues.)

 In the heart of the Troll Kingdom’s capital city, Dave and Karkat are sitting on their couch with a foot and a half of space between them.
 It’s a typically picturesque day outside, but Karkat has the curtains drawn shut all the way.
 This is part of their compromise living situation: Dave puts up with the trollish non-euclidean architecture and bizarre social mores, and Karkat has adjusted his diurnal schedule to, in theory, see the sun.